 Kato: It's huge to be able to affirm that there are various possible answers.
 For problems like this, it's crucial for teachers to first broaden their own perspective.

 Naja: After leaving school, life doesn't have a single right answer, does it?
 People live by doing their best with what they find for themselves.
-That's why I think it's vital to increase those kinds of experiences from childhood.
+That's why I think it's crucial to increase those kinds of experiences from childhood.

 Evaluation is done by advertising professionals over time